BUILDING THE RIGHT CULTURE IN YOUR VENUE

 - Write up a “Culture Manifesto” and communicate it

-- Be a role model and exemplify behaviours that fit your culture
+- Be a role model and exemplify behaviors that fit your culture

 - Make sure your experienced culture marries up with your intended one by getting individual feedback from people on your team about their experience